 "One way to get your priorities accomplished, is to schedule them into your calendar" - Lee Cockerell

 Every half year when I feel the most inspired I go to the store and buy a huge white cardboard.
 I draw, I write, I put down all my priorities, thoughts, ideas, inspirational quotes and other stuff to motivate me.
 Last fall I did this as well and something stuck with me, and I have been trying to live by it every day since.
 I put down " +>- " as to say to myself, that "no matter how difficult things seem, or how afraid you are of doing something, the positive is always greater".
 It makes sense and it turned out to become the logo for this business.
 Not only to serve as a logo, but to bring a message to our customers as well.

 "Go for it!"

 After the summer I walked around with this planner I was going to make.
 I was a little afraid of what people would think, if it was a bad idea or not.
 I remembered that "no matter how afraid of it you are, the positive is always greater" and I decided to tell My about it.
 My, who is a calendar girl herself, loved the planner.
-I told her that I was going to do this and if she wanted in on it, she was welcome to join - and she did.
-My and I are classmates, as well as working together in the student union.
-I knew that I could work with My and that we work great together.
+I got encouraged to bring it into life.

 This is all entrepreneurship in action, going from my own needs, taking people on board with me that believe in the message as much as I do, and bringing the idea to a reality.
 There is much to come and we are planning to spread this message to as many people as we can.